glortho/manager-profile/README.md

 Welcome to my README!
 If you're reading this you may have recently learned that I'm the engineering manager on your team.
-Since communication on distributed teams can be difficult, I created this document to as a kind of brain-dump and soul-dump.
+Since communication on distributed teams can be difficult, I created this document as a kind of brain-dump and soul-dump.
 Hopefully it helps paint a picture of what it might be like to work together.

 ## Table of contents